Upper School Curriculum Guide

 - For maintenance of placement in an Honors or AP course during the school year, the policy is as follows:

-- If an Honors or AP student receives a grade below B- at either the first quarter or the first semester, his or her situation will be reviewed by the teacher of the course in consultation with the Department Chair to determine the appropriateness of course placement.
+- If an Honors or AP student receives a grade below B- at either the first quarter or the first semester, the student’s situation will be reviewed by the teacher of the course in consultation with the Department Chair to determine the appropriateness of course placement.

 - If a student requires regular assistance from a tutor (once or more per week) to maintain the minimum grade in an Honors or AP course, the Department will counsel the student to move to the regular section.